-Sewing is one of those skills that I really want my kids to learn.
-Not only is it practical, it’s also a fun hobby.
+If you’re interested in teaching kids to sew, it’s best to start with an easy first sewing project, like this pillowcase.
+Sewing is one of those life skills for teens that I really want my kids to learn.
+Not only is it practical, but it’s also a fun hobby.

 A couple of years ago, I taught my girls how hand sew and recently I moved them on to the sewing machine.